aliabdallah7/aliabdallah7/README.md

 - 📚 Studying Computer Science at FCIS-ASU year 3

-- ❤️‍🔥 Intersted in Data Scinence
+- ❤️‍🔥 Intersted in Data Science

 - 📍 Lives in Cairo, Egypt